 Every year we need to carry out an annual canvass to make sure the Electoral Register is correct.
-This year (2020) the annual canvass has changed under The Representation of the People (Annual Canvass) (Amendment) Regulations 2019.
+In 2020 the annual canvass changed under The Representation of the People (Annual Canvass) (Amendment) Regulations 2019.

 The details below explain how the canvass will be carried out this year.
 There will be two methods of checking that the register is up-to-date and accurate.

 The Electoral Register is securely sent to the Department of Work and Pensions (DWP).
 The DWP check the details against their database.
 Local data (e.g. Council Tax records) will be used as a matching exercise too.

 - If all the registered people at a property match with DWP or local data, the property goes to Route 1 canvass and these properties will receive a letter (CCA).